-Now don’t think that you need a long list of ingredients here.
+You don't need a lot of ingredients to nail the flavors of this meatballs.
 The main flavor in these Thai meatballs comes from Thai green curry paste, which you can easily buy.
 Just get a brand that you already love or have in your fridge and go with it.
 I tried adding flavors to the meatballs from scratch but quickly realized that store bought paste is the way to go.
-Because the proportions are already perfect and it’s a concentrated flavor bomb!
+Because the proportions are already perfect and it's a concentrated flavor bomb!

 How to mix meatball mixture just right

 These meatballs can be baked or pan fried.
-I prefer baking them because they can crumble or lose their shape while cooking on the pan.
-That’s because these are really soft and juicy and that’s what makes them so perfect really!
+I prefer baking them as they can crumble or lose their shape while cooking on the pan.
+That's because these are really soft and juicy and that's what makes them so perfect really!